Sign up for our Newsletter

 - Team: Teams of two or three students decide on the same topic, and work together to research and present.
 (Each student is involved in all phases, versus divide and conquer.)

-- Group or class project: (This option is ONLY available to Grades K-5).
-Four or more students — or an entire class — agree on one topic and work on it together.
+- Group or class project: Four or more students — or an entire class — agree on one topic and work on it together.
 Each member of the group or class should be a part of the entire process, and keep their own lab book/journal with notes about the process and data.
+Group/class projects will be judged separately from individual and team projects at the SARSEF Science and Engineering Fair.
+Please note, group/class projects will not be eligible for Broadcom MASTERS, the International Science and Engineering Fair, and other prizes and scholarships.

 Now choose one of the following options for how your school will be involved.
 We have many levels of involvement, from short-term clubs that meet for just six to eight weeks, to year-long research projects.